Scalar potential

 The first of these conditions represents the fundamental theorem of the gradient and is true for any vector field that is a gradient of a differentiable single valued scalar field P. The second condition is a requirement of F so that it can be expressed as the gradient of a scalar function.
 The third condition re-expresses the second condition in terms of the curl of F using the fundamental theorem of the curl.
 A vector field F that satisfies these conditions is said to be irrotational (conservative).

 Scalar potentials play a prominent role in many areas of physics and engineering.
-The gravity potential is the scalar potential associated with the gravity per unit mass, i.e., the acceleration due to the field, as a function of position.
+The gravity potential is the scalar potential associated with the force of gravity per unit mass, or equivalently, the acceleration due to the field, as a function of position.
 The gravity potential is the gravitational potential energy per unit mass.
 In electrostatics the electric potential is the scalar potential associated with the electric field, i.e., with the electrostatic force per unit charge.
 The electric potential is in this case the electrostatic potential energy per unit charge.
 In fluid dynamics, irrotational lamellar fields have a scalar potential only in the special case when it is a Laplacian field.
 Certain aspects of the nuclear force can be described by a Yukawa potential.
 The potential play a prominent role in the Lagrangian and Hamiltonian formulations of classical mechanics.
 Further, the scalar potential is the fundamental quantity in quantum mechanics.

 Not every vector field has a scalar potential.
 Those that do are called conservative, corresponding to the notion of conservative force in physics.
 Examples of non-conservative forces include frictional forces, magnetic forces, and in fluid mechanics a solenoidal field velocity field.
 By the Helmholtz decomposition theorem however, all vector fields can be describable in terms of a scalar potential and corresponding vector potential.
 In electrodynamics, the electromagnetic scalar and vector potentials are known together as the electromagnetic four-potential.